-Known as the festival of lights, Diwali is celebrated on a nation-wide scale sometime between mid September and early November, based on the Hindu calendar.
-In 2016, Diwali falls on October 30.
+Known as the festival of lights, Diwali is celebrated on a nation-wide scale sometime between mid September and mid November, based on the Hindu calendar.
+In 2019, Diwali falls on November 14.

 “Diwali” is the easy-to-pronounce form of Deepavali.
 In Sanskrit “Deepawali” is the marriage of two Sanskrit words- Deepa meaning light and Avali, meaning a row.
 Every home is aglow with the orange glow of twinkling diyas.
 Lighting these small earthen lamps welcome Lakshmi, the Goddess of wealth and prosperity.
 Multi-colored rangoli designs, floral decorations and fireworks lend vivid, colorful imagery and grandeur to this festival which heralds joy, mirth and happiness in the ensuring year.